CS 124 / LING 180 From Languages to Information

 and group them into some sort of classes of errors?

-Does it always confirm?
+Does it vary?

 - Task performance: Test out some tasks like making/canceling some calendar appointments